Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Abstract

 \section{Abstract}

 Recent advancements in polymer microwave fiber (PMF) technology have created significant opportunities for robust, low-cost, and high-speed sub-terahertz (THz) radio-over-fiber communications.
-Recognizing these potential benefits, this paper explores a novel radio-over-fiber (RoF) structure that interconnects multiple radio units (RUs) in cascade via fiber, envisioning its application in indoor scenarios.
-This structure creates a number of research opportunities when considering cascaded distortion effects introduced by non-linear power amplifiers (PAs) at the RUs and the propagation channel over the fiber.
+Recognizing these potential benefits, this paper explores a novel radio-over-fiber (RoF) structure that interconnects multiple radio units (RUs), booster units (BUs), and a central unit (CU) in cascade via fiber, envisioning its application in indoor scenarios.
+This structure creates a number of research opportunities when considering cascaded distortion effects introduced by non-linear power amplifiers (PAs) and the propagation channel over the fiber.

-We propose maximum-likelihood and non-linear least-squares algorithms to estimate the propagation distance along the RoF and the time-of-arrival between the RoF and the user equipment.
+We propose maximum-likelihood and non-linear least-squares algorithms to estimate the entry RU and the time-of-arrival between the RoF and the user equipment, where estimating the entry RU is equivalent to estimating the propagation distance along the RoF stripe.
 For the case of linear PAs, we derive the Cramér-Rao lower bound to benchmark the performance of the estimators.
 Finally, we investigate the use of the system for uplink positioning.
 Our simulation results demonstrate that the proposed estimators perform satisfactorily even with the cascaded effects of non-linear PAs, and that the deployment of this RoF structure can enable new cost-effective opportunities for high-resolution positioning in indoor scenarios.
 In the numerical evaluation, we also use measured PMF characteristics for high-density polyethylene fibers.